-Julie Hohenstein - Care, Care & Conservation in Costa Rica
+Julie Hohenstein - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 I was introduced to Projects Abroad by my cousin Ashley.
 Though hearing about her upcoming adventure made me jealous, I had no intention of embarking upon one of my own until she returned to the United States and met me with the words “Julie, you have to go somewhere with Projects Abroad”.